NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Board.md

 The screenshot above shows that layer 16 is selected.
 This corresponds to traces on the bottom of the board.
 Use the menu to select layer “1 Top”.
 It should show up as red instead of blue.

-Select it and then click on one of the gray lines.
+Select it and then click on one of the yellow lines.
 It will turn into thicker, red line.
-You can click to add corners, and you need to add segments so that the two pins the gray line connected are connected with the blue line.
+You can click to add corners, and you need to add segments so that the two pins the yellow line connected are connected with the blue line.
 You also need to make sure that the traces don’t touch each other or touch pads that they should not be connected to.
-You are done routing the board, when there are no more gray lines and all the pads are properly connected:
+You are done routing the board, when there are no more yellow lines and all the pads are properly connected:

 ![](images/board8_new.png)